Issues: Illegal hunting and trade

-A 1997 TRAFFIC report indicated that, seven years after international trade in ivory was banned, illegal commerce continued in the Far East, with South Korea and Taiwan being major markets.
+A 1997 TRAFFIC report indicated that, seven years after international trade in ivory was banned, illegal commerce continued in the Far East, with South Korea and Taiwan (China) being major markets.

 Besides the demand for ivory, Asian elephants are also hunted for their meat and hide in some regions of Asia.

 Asian ivory: back on the market

 Most of the illegal ivory appeared to come from African sources, rather than from Asian elephants.
 However, recent investigations into the ivory trade in India and Myanmar have revealed the re-emergence of Asian ivory in the domestic markets.

 Currently the domestic ivory markets in Asia are a bigger threat to wild elephant populations than international trade in ivory.

 Only male Asian elephants are tuskers... with dire consequences